 The answer is a resounding no!

 A single graphics card alone can easily support 2-4 monitors.
-Therefore dual monitors should not be an issue for the modern PCs.
+Therefore dual monitors should not be an issue for modern PCs.

-The only caveat are the ports:
+The only caveat is the ports:

 Graphics Card Ports are the Biggest Limiting Factor for Dual Monitors